lambball/12-17-bucks-thunder-game-report/README.md

 This project analyzes advanced datapoints from all shot attempts throughout the course of this basketball game.

 ## Contents
-- Game Report
+- Post Game Report pdf: includes breakdown and 5 insights derived from the dataset
-- Tableau Dashboard: interactive shot chart
+- BucksAssignment.rmd: R markdown file that includes the code used to gather some of these insights
-- RMarkdown HTML
+- BucksAssignment.html: a knit file of the rmd